Fast and slow surfactants in turbulence-driven bubble breakup: Experimental methods

 Figure~\ref{fig:2}(b) presents the temporal evolution of the bubble count, $N = \int \mathcal{N}(d)\mathrm{d}d$ , for experiments conducted with varying concentrations of SDS in deionized water.
-Across all experimental conditions, $N$ exhibits a sharp increase immediately after the cup is flipped ($t=0$), followed by a quasi-steady plateau over the interval $6T_{\mathrm{int}} \le t \le 15T_{\mathrm{int}}$.
+Across all experimental conditions, $N$ exhibits a sharp increase immediately after the cup is flipped ($t=0$), followed by a quasi-steady plateau over the interval $2.5T_{\mathrm{int}} \le t \le 6T_{\mathrm{int}}$.
 The total number of recorded bubbles increases with the concentration of SDS by almost an order of magnitude.
-Figure~\ref{fig:2}(c) compares images of the clean case (pure deionized water) and a contaminated case ([SDS] = 2000 \textmu mol/L) at $t = 10T_{\mathrm{int}}$.
+Figure~\ref{fig:2}(c) compares images of the clean case (no surfactants, bottom) and a contaminated case ([SDS] = 2000 \textmu mol/L, top) at $t = 4T_{\mathrm{int}}$.
 The scale bar represents 1 cm.
 A substantial increase in the number of small bubbles is observed in the contaminated case, whereas the population of large bubbles remains nearly unchanged.
-Similar observations are made when considering the other types of solutions in terms of time evolution.
-In the case of DI water with Tween 20, the total number of bubbles is very similar across all contaminations, a feature we will discuss in details when considering the bubble size distribution.
+Similar observations are made when considering the other types of solutions in terms of time evolution (shown in Appendix).

+We note that the experiment is transient by design as a large cavity is released and breaks due to turbulence.
+In our experiment, we observe bubbles generated over a relatively short window after the release (about 1s, or $10 T_{int}$).
+During that time, bubbles rise to the surface and break and we observe an initial increase in the observed bubbles which plateaus for some time, and would then decrease at much longer times if we were continuing to record as all bubbles get out of the experimental field of view.
+As we analyze the influence of surfactant on bubble break-up, we will compare the adsorption time with the time in between the break-ups in the sequence, as new area is constantly being created through successive breakups.